 Woah, wait, hold up!
 Before you cancel Christmas at work and become the official Ebenezer of Engagement, instead, why not go above and beyond to spread festive cheer after what has been a proper “bah humbug” of a year?

-We know it’s hard to think creatively right now—particularly if your organisation has been fighting for survival all year and a festive budget feels insensitive—so here’s a bit of low-cost, non-tier dependent inspiration for virtual work Christmas parties and remote team festivities.
+We know it’s hard to think creatively right now—particularly if your organisation has been in survival mode and a festive budget feels insensitive—so here’s a bit of low-cost inspiration for virtual work Christmas parties and remote team festivities.

 These ideas can be totally scaled based on effort, resource and budget, so hopefully you can pick and choose a few that will work for your team/s.
 You could also share this article with your managers, social crew, or newly-appointed festive volunteers (engagement-tick!).

 A few upfront tips before we get the party started, so to speak:

 - Virtual get-togethers work better in small groups, so consider running ideas in mixed teams rather than company-wide (we’ve all been stuck on a group video call and not been able to get a word in edgeways).

 - Think inclusive; diversify your activities and consider what you call your ‘Christmas’ party—the words ‘festive’, ‘holiday’, ‘winter’ work just as well to bring diverse teams together.

 - Accept that not everyone will want to get involved, but don’t get disheartened.
 For people feeling lonely and down—it’ll be the lift they’ve needed all year and a chance to bring new recruits better into the fold.

 - For virtual events, be aware of the length of time you’re asking people to be on technology and make sure you schedule comfort breaks—screen fatigue is real!
 And make it known that turning your video on is not a must.

 Five ideas for virtual work Christmas parties